tomkerkhove/promitor/docs/configuration/v1.x/runtime.md

 title: Runtime Configuration
 ---

+This article covers an overview of all the knobs that you can tweak to align the runtime with your needs.

 Promitor runtime is configured by mounting a volume to `/config/runtime.yaml`.

-This article covers an overview of all the knobs that you can tweak to fit your needs.

 Here is a complete example: